 When should I arrive?

-Any time of the year.
+Any time round the year.
 We are very flexible in starting your training any time you arrive.

 How do I get from the airport to the guest house/training facility?